The wonder of preserving fertility

 These patients did decide to proceed and were able to successfully cryopreserve embryos so that when they are ready to expand their family they have the option to do so.

-After the patient’s cycle was completed and on the day this patient had started her chemotherapy, her husband called me to say thank you for everything I had done for them.
+After the patient’s cycle, her husband called me to say thank you for everything I had done for them.
 This phone call stopped me in my tracks.
 I was astonished that they would take time to call to thank me with everything that they had going on.
-They wanted to let us know what a huge impact we had played in their lives and that they were thankful they had the opportunity to preserve their fertility for the future.
+They wanted to let us know what a huge impact we had played in their lives.
+They were thankful they had the opportunity to preserve their fertility for the future.

 I am so thankful that I got the opportunity to work with this couple and they made me realize just how lucky I am that I get to change people’s lives and futures on a daily basis.